erizov/Professor/semester_10/lecture_66_llm_inference/batch_inference/school.en.md

 ## Simple Explanation

-Batch Inference is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Batch Inference is an algorithm used to solve specific problems in computer science.

 ## Where It's Used